efemkay/digital-garden/_notes/Public/RMSE vs R2.md

 ---
+title: RMSE vs R2
 alias: Root Mean Squared Error vs R Squared
-title: RMSE vs R2
+tags: [LiteratureNote]
 ---

 - #### RMSE tells us how far apart the predicted values are from the observed values in a dataset, on average.
 The lower the RMSE, the better a model fits a dataset.